projectcalico/calico/CONTRIBUTING_DOCS.md

 ### Reference

-This section contain reference content including APIs and Resources.
+This section contain reference content including full details of APIs and Resources.
 Add configuration options in one of the per-component references, and list any caveats and considerations when enabling options.

 Examples: